Content Creators

 Add interactivity #

-To make your scene more engaging, make the entities in the scene respond to the player’s interactions.
+To make your scene more engaging, let’s make the entities in the scene respond to the player’s interactions.

 pointerEventsSystem.onPointerDown(